roshnikutty/neighborFoods-react-front-end/README.md

 4. POST a new buyer with buyer's contact information
     * /buyers

-## Frontend
-For the buyer and seller forms, I have used redux-forms

 ## This is version 1
 In version 2 of this application, I plan to implement:
 * Application should send out email notification to buyer and  seller of a transaction

 * Backend routes for updating, deleting buyer and seller information are also coded in and tested.
 These will be implemented at the front-end in a later version of this application.